-Applications for heating assistance are processed year-round by the State DCF Econonomic Services Division (ESD).
-Aplications for winter crisis assistance are processed by Vermont's five community action agencies under grant agreements with ESD beginning the last Monday in November to and including the last business day in April, or until funds are exhausted.
+Applications for heating assistance are processed year-round by the Vermont Department for Children and Families (DCF), Economic Services Division (ESD).
+Applications for winter crisis assistance are processed by Vermont's five Community Action Agencies under grant agreements with ESD, beginning the last Monday in November up to, and including, the last business day in April, or until crisis funds are exhausted, whichever occurs first.